COVID digest: Coronavirus deaths pass 6 million | DW | 07.03.2022

 The disease has particularly affected hundreds of nursing homes and many of the city's unvaccinated elderly people.

-Hong Kong was successfully controlled the virus in 2021, but has now clocked up a total of 500,000 COVID-19 infections in its population of around 7.7 million, with an overall death toll of 2,200.
+Hong Kong controlled the virus relatively successfully in 2021, but has now clocked up a total of 500,000 COVID-19 infections in its population of around 7.7 million, with an overall death toll of 2,200.

 Most of the deaths in the Chinese-ruled city have been in the past two weeks.